itush/What-is-Proof-of-Work/README.md

 The race is won by whoever's computer can solve a computationally hard mathematical puzzle the fastest.
 The problem is computationally hard to solve, but very easy to verify.
 The solution to this problem is the 'certificate of legitimacy' we discussed in the `What is Mining?` tutorial.

 ### Network Security
 The network is kept secure by the fact that to gain 51% control over the network, you would need 51% of the network's computational power.
-However, since Proof of Work incentivizes miners with mining rewards, getting 51% of all computational power on a network requires **huge** investments in equipment and electrical energy - which means you're likely to end up spending more than you would earn.
+However, since Proof of Work incentivizes miners with mining rewards, a lot of different groups of miners are interested in running mining nodes.
+Therefore, getting 51% of all computational power on a network requires **huge** investments in equipment and electrical energy - which means you're likely to end up spending more than you would earn.

 ## Sybil Resistance
-Technically speaking, proof of work is not a consensus protocol by itself - though it is often referred to as such for simplicity.
+Technically speaking, proof of work is **not** a consensus protocol by itself - though it is often referred to as such for simplicity.
 They are actually **Sybil resistance mechanisms** and **block producer selectors** - a way to decide who is going to be the producer of the latest block.

 **Sybil Resistance** measures how a protocol would do against a **Sybil attack**.